punlife/SoftwareEngineering_Year2_AndroidApp/agenda/agenda_week02_group03.md

 2017/02/14 - 2:00PM in LTA

-**1)Reading and approval of minutes from previous meeting** -Non applicable
+**1)Reading and approval of minutes from previous meeting** (Non applicable)

 **2)Progress report**
--Decide responsibility areas, set targets for the following weeks
+(Decide responsibility areas, set targets for the following weeks)

 **3)Required items**
--Set roles within the group
+(Set roles within the group,
--Discuss roles and weaknesses of group members
+Discuss roles and weaknesses of group members)

 **4)Other items**